portraits

 The Three-S Business Portrait

 There was a Toronto photographer who did “three-S” portraits.
 When someone arrived at her studio for a business portrait, which she hated doing, she would tell them to “sit down, shut-up and smile.”
-She would then proceed to quickly photograph them.
+She would then proceed to photograph them as quickly as possible.

 Most companies know that business portraits are important.
-When a business hires a corporate photographer to produce portraits of their key employees, these people should be warned that they will be asked to smile.
+When a business hires a corporate photographer to produce portraits of its key employees, these people should be warned that they will be asked to smile.
 This is not meant to be cruel and unusual punishment.

 A smile need not be a big, toothy grin.
 But a friendly appearance is important and that comes not just from the mouth but also from the eyes.